Behavioral Intervention Unit

 The BIU is innovatively working with victims to address the underlying issues surrounding these types of repetitive cases.
 The BIU offers education, support, and community resources for those affected by domestic violence and/or those suffering from mental illness.

-In our efforts to assist those who are victimized, we have partnered with Victim Advocacy groups, Tarrant County Mental Health Mental Retardation (MHMR), and various other community resources. to bring about a future without violence.
+In our efforts to assist those who are victimized, we have partnered with Victim Advocacy groups, My Health My Resources of Tarrant County (MHMR), and various other community resources to bring about a future without violence.

 Domestic Violence National Statistics